Failed Back Surgery Syndrome Treatment in Seattle, WA

 Failure to properly identify the patient’s condition: Of course, it is impossible to treat an individual effectively if their underlying condition is not accurately diagnosed.
 This can lead to unnecessary spine treatments, which will not be able to relieve the person’s pain.

 - Implant failure: Spinal hardware such as rods and screws used to manually hold the spine in place do have a small chance of breaking during or after spine surgery.
 Without the needed support from these instruments, the spine will usually destabilize and pain will return or worsen.

 How to Prevent Failed Back Surgery Syndrome

 The best solution to failed back surgery syndrome is to carefully avoid it when possible.
 This involves receiving a clear and accurate diagnosis and working with a specialist that has many years of experience in identifying and treating complex conditions of the spine.

 Even so, there is still a chance that any person may experience pain after spine surgery.
 In cases of failed back surgery syndrome that have no identifiable cause, the next step is to discuss ways in which patients may be able to manage their painful symptoms on a day-to-day basis.

-Schedule Your Failed Back Surgery Syndrome Consultation with Dr. Jung in Kirkland, WA
+Schedule Your Failed Back Surgery Syndrome Consultation in Kirkland, WA

 Dr. Edward Jung specializes in a variety of spinal surgery options and many patients drive from Renton, Bellevue, Seattle, and Redmond to visit his spine care clinic in Kirkland, WA.
 To learn more about spine surgery options, the risks, and benefits of each procedure, and whether you may be a candidate for treatment from Dr. Jung, please call our office or schedule online.